-- Practice Spanish language through authentic interactions
+- Practice the Spanish language through authentic interactions

 Sample Costa Rica Culture, Service, Volcano & Beach High School Student Itinerary

-Costa Rica Explorations can customize each itinerary further to fit the needs of your group’s exact dates, duration and/or particular curriculum or content goals.
+Costa Rica Explorations can customize each itinerary further to fit the needs of your group’s exact dates, duration, and/or particular curriculum or content goals.
 Our trip itineraries can be extended or shortened based on the school group’s desires.
 The following itinerary serves as a template to work from as you collaborate with Costa Rica Explorations to design and develop the perfect trip for you and your student group.

 Day 1 – Arrival & Orientation

-Your group will arrive to San José Airport (SJO) and will be greeted by two professional, bilingual Costa Rica Explorations guides.
-You will load your luggage and yourselves on your private vehicle and head to a nearby hotel.
+Your group will arrive at San José Airport (SJO) and will be greeted by two professional, bilingual Costa Rica Explorations guides.
+You will load your luggage and yourselves in your private vehicle and head to a nearby hotel.
 Your group will start to assimilate into the Costa Rican culture right away by enjoying a traditional Costa Rican snack or “merienda” in route.
 As you peer out the window, you will begin soaking in the beautiful lush surroundings of the Central Valley.

 Day 2 – Tour of La Paz Waterfall & Night in Arenal

 Your group will be wakened by the sounds of tropical birds and warm rays of sunshine coming through your window this morning.
-After a delicious Costa Rican breakfast of “gallo pinto”, eggs and fresh fruit, your group will participate in some team-building activities to learn more about yourselves as individuals and how you can become a more effective member of a group.
+After a delicious Costa Rican breakfast of “gallo pinto”, eggs, and fresh fruit, your group will participate in some team-building activities to learn more about yourselves as individuals and how you can become a more effective member of a group.
 You will then head off to the famous La Paz Waterfall Gardens on your way to the town of La Fortuna, home of the conical Arenal Volcano.

-At La Paz your group will participate in an intimate tour of the privately-owned animal rescue center which includes a domed aviary with an array of tropical birds including beautifully colored toucans that have been know to perch on visitor’s shoulders!
+At La Paz your group will participate in an intimate tour of the privately-owned animal rescue center which includes a domed aviary with an array of tropical birds including beautifully colored toucans that have been known to perch on visitors’ shoulders!
 You are also able to see the incredible collection of cats – jaguars, pumas, ocelots, and monkeys as well as reptiles – snakes and tropical frogs.
 There are five beautiful waterfalls within the gardens as well as a traditional casita and ox-cart experience.

 You will enjoy a buffet lunch at La Paz before heading off to Arenal where your group will settle into their hotel.
 Participants are welcome to take a swim in the pool or rest all while viewing the incredible Arenal Volcano shooting out from the rainforest.

-This evening, the group will head to the town of La Fortuna for a dinner at a typical soda and will have time to enjoy an ice cream in the local park and to check out the local souvenir shops in town.
+This evening, the group will head to the town of La Fortuna for a dinner at a typical soda and will have time to enjoy an ice cream in the local park and check out the local souvenir shops in town.